Best time to visit the Galápagos Islands

 May

 May is a time for calm waters, swimming with sea turtles and hanging out on the beach.
 The blue-footed boobies are still dancing for each other’s affection well into June and most of the baby marine iguanas have hatched on Santa Cruz.
-Over on Bartolome island, the much-loved Galápagos penguins are highly active hunting for fish.
+Over on Bartolomé island, the much-loved Galápagos penguins are highly active hunting for fish.

 Weather: May is the transitioning month between wet and dry seasons with high temperatures and clear skies.
+The sea starts to cool.

 June